 The bilateral and multilateral conventions listed in the answer to question 1.1 typically distinguish between recognition and enforcement (see, e.g., Articles 32 et seqq. of the Lugano Convention).
-They do not convey to the terms "recognition" and "enforcement" a meaning that differs from their meaning under Austrian law as discussed in answer to question 2.5.
+They do not convey in the terms "recognition" and "enforcement" meanings that differ from those under Austrian law as discussed in answer to question 2.5.